 Underlying everything is a deep appreciation for nature, mingled with my own internal politics and with an insatiable curiosity about how the world works in all its spell-binding intricacy.
 I grew up, deep in the English countryside, surrounded by lush, green land and countless acres of wilderness to walk through.

 The late Irving Penn, who I revered almost above all other photographers, once said, “I can become obsessed with anything if I stare at it long enough.
 It’s the curse of being a photographer.”
 I think I know what he meant; I can gain inordinate pleasure just from observing - almost anything.
 I guess I’m a born voyeur.
 Seeing is everything in my world.
 The act of observing is an end unto itself.

-From the outset, I have looked at photography as a passport into the lives of others, the camera as a tool, a key if you like, prying open doors that are simply closed to the majority of us.
-I realized that none of us wants to pass through life without having left some record of our time on Earth, proof, however scant, that we had an impact somehow.
+From the outset, I have looked at photography as a passport into the lives of others, the camera as a tool, a key if you like, prying open doors that are closed to the majority of us.
+I also realized that none of us wants to pass through life without having left some record of our time here on Earth, proof, however scant, that we had an impact somehow.
 I think it’s ingrained in our DNA, at a minimum, to leave at least some mark of our passing.
 It’s this knowledge that I’ve used to gain entry to the people and places I wanted to shoot.

 Perhaps most importantly I’ve come to realize that you cannot, must not fear your subject.
 We can be circumspect about approaching those people we want so badly to capture but then, the fact is, none of us wants to be forgotten.
 And therein lies the liberating ideal.
 Now you are granted license to do almost anything you desire, to capture the things you need.